Burnpur Cement Ltd leads gainers in 'B' group

 ALSO READ

-Precision Camshafts consolidated net profit declines 51.25% in the September 2022 quarter
+Burnpur Cement reports standalone net loss of Rs 20.25 crore in the September 2022 quarter

-Precision Camshafts consolidated net profit rises 53.05% in the December 2022 quarter
+Burnpur Cement reports standalone net loss of Rs 20.77 crore in the December 2022 quarter

 -

-Anik Industries Ltd, Onelife Capital Advisors Ltd, Precision Camshafts Ltd and Career Point Ltd are among the other gainers in the BSE's 'B' group today, 23 March 2023.
+Delta Manufacturing Ltd, TTK Healthcare Ltd, IZMO Ltd and Niraj Cement Structurals Ltd are among the other gainers in the BSE's 'B' group today, 24 March 2023.

-Anik Industries Ltd, Onelife Capital Advisors Ltd, Precision Camshafts Ltd and Career Point Ltd are among the other gainers in the BSE's 'B' group today, 23 March 2023.
+Delta Manufacturing Ltd, TTK Healthcare Ltd, IZMO Ltd and Niraj Cement Structurals Ltd are among the other gainers in the BSE's 'B' group today, 24 March 2023.

-Burnpur Cement Ltd surged 19.90% to Rs 4.76 at 12:02 IST.
+Burnpur Cement Ltd spiked 19.96% to Rs 5.71 at 12:01 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 3.27 lakh shares were traded on the counter so far as against the average daily volumes of 30903 shares in the past one month.
+On the BSE, 16.23 lakh shares were traded on the counter so far as against the average daily volumes of 45397 shares in the past one month.

-Anik Industries Ltd spiked 14.18% to Rs 32.53.
+Delta Manufacturing Ltd surged 15.48% to Rs 76.1.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 57619 shares were traded on the counter so far as against the average daily volumes of 10799 shares in the past one month.
+On the BSE, 9947 shares were traded on the counter so far as against the average daily volumes of 2285 shares in the past one month.

-Onelife Capital Advisors Ltd soared 12.59% to Rs 13.68.
+TTK Healthcare Ltd soared 12.97% to Rs 1022.3.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 5340 shares were traded on the counter so far as against the average daily volumes of 3176 shares in the past one month.
+On the BSE, 2.58 lakh shares were traded on the counter so far as against the average daily volumes of 667 shares in the past one month.

-Precision Camshafts Ltd advanced 10.95% to Rs 101.5.
+IZMO Ltd advanced 11.89% to Rs 108.22.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 46247 shares were traded on the counter so far as against the average daily volumes of 6733 shares in the past one month.
+On the BSE, 69548 shares were traded on the counter so far as against the average daily volumes of 25282 shares in the past one month.

-Career Point Ltd exploded 10.88% to Rs 193.05.
+Niraj Cement Structurals Ltd exploded 11.56% to Rs 27.88.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 43586 shares were traded on the counter so far as against the average daily volumes of 14632 shares in the past one month.
+On the BSE, 13691 shares were traded on the counter so far as against the average daily volumes of 2801 shares in the past one month.

 Powered by Capital Market - Live News